Thailand Beaches 4 Relaxing and Beautiful Thai Beaches by JetSettingFools.com

 Woman on Stand Up Paddle Board at Kamala Beach on Phuket, Thailand

-Remember to pack your GoPro – or less inexpensive Action Camera – for fantastic underwater videos.
-Whatever digital devices you will be carrying on your beach vacation, be sure to have a dry bag they can all fit into.
-We use reliable Sea To Summit cases to keep our electronics dry around water.
+Remember your GoPro – or less inexpensive Action Camera – for fantastic underwater videos.
+Whatever devices you will be carrying, be sure to have a dry bag.
+We use Sea To Summit cases to keep our electronics safe around water.

 Thailand Travel Insurance

-Trip insurance can protect against a wide range of unfortunate events – like lost luggage, delayed flights and injuries or illnesses abroad.
-Rates and suggested coverage for your holiday to Thailand can be found on World Nomads.
+Trip insurance may reimburse you for a wide range of unfortunate events – like lost luggage, delayed flights and injuries or illnesses abroad.
+Rates and coverage for your holiday to Thailand can be found on World Nomads.

 Trip Planner for Thailand

 As you begin to make plans and reservations for your vacation, staying organized is key.
-Use our Travel Planning Printables to stay on top of all the details!
+Use our Travel Planning Printables to track all the details!

 Travel Planner Printables by JetSettingFools.com